Observatory: Gravitational wave observatories

+Wildlife observatories

 Volcano observatories

 A volcano observatory is an institution that conducts the monitoring of a volcano as well as research in order to understand the potential impacts of active volcanism.
 Among the best known are the Hawaiian Volcano Observatory and the Vesuvius Observatory.
 Mobile volcano observatories exist with the USGS VDAP (Volcano Disaster Assistance Program), to be deployed on demand.
 Each volcano observatory has a geographic area of responsibility it is assigned to whereby the observatory is tasked with spreading activity forecasts, analyzing potential volcanic activity threats and cooperating with communities in preparation for volcanic eruption.